Rongtingting/XLearning/docs/install.rst

 Easy install
 ============

-HiLearn is available through `pypi`_.
+xlearning is available through `pypi`_.
 To install, type the following command line, and add ``-U`` for upgrading:

 .. code-block:: bash